auntyellow/units/cgs.md

 ### Gaussian Units

 From (2.1) and (2.2) we get the fact that electric field in ESU and magnetic B field in EMU share the same dimension and unit.
-This is an advantage of **Gaussian Units**, where only magnetic quantities (B and H fields, magnetization, flux and dipole moment) come from EMU and the others (including inductance *L*) come from ESU.
+This is an advantage of **Gaussian Units**, where only magnetic quantities (B and H fields, magnetization, vector potential, flux and dipole moment) come from EMU and the others (including inductance *L*) come from ESU.

 There are many equations containing *c* in Gaussian units, such as Lorentz force: